qomba/qomba/README.md

 - 👋 Hi there!, I’m Murodali
 - 👀 I’m interested in everything related to Data & Finance
-- 🌱 Hold an M.A in International Business and a professional training certificate in Data Analysis
+- 🌱 Hold an M.A in International Business and a Professional Training Certificate in Data Analysis

 <!---